TJsnap7355/Final-Project-C-/CONTRIBUTING.md

 - Use meaningful names (avoid single-letter variables unless necessary)
 - Keep functions modular and focused on one task

+## Testing Policy

+All new features should include testing or validation before merging.

 ## Pull Request Guidelines

 - Clearly describe what your changes do